This page provides information and resources for "full" solid waste facilities permits.

 Full permit application processing requirements

-The process and timelines for processing a full solid waste facility permit (SWFP) are described in:
+The process and timelines for processing a full solid waste permit (SWFP) are described in:

 - Public Resources Code (PRC) Sections 44001 - 44018 and